Fort Wayne Air National Guard Base: Air National Guard use

 On 1 November 1952 the unit was reorganized and transferred to Tactical Air Command control, being re designated as the 122d Fighter-Bomber Group and equipped with the Lockheed F-80 Shooting Star in September 1954.
 The jet era continued with the conversion to the F-86 Sabre eighteen months later, and in January 1958, the Republic F-84 Thunderstreak gave the 122 TFW a new dimension for the next thirteen years.

 Until 2010, the 122 FW flew the F-16C/D Fighting Falcon in a multirole fighter mission.
 As a result of BRAC 2005, the unit converted to the A-10 Thunderbolt II aircraft and a close air support (CAS) mission, said conversion having been completed in 2010.
 The installation was subsequently redesignated as Fort Wayne Air National Guard Base.

+In 2023, it was announced through the National Defense Authorization Act, that the 122nd FW would convert back to the F-16C/D Fighting Falcon.
+The A-10 Thunderbolt II's assigned would be sent to other fighter wings across the United States.
+F-16's started to arrive in January 2023 and continues through October 2023, which will result in 21 being delivered.

 Role and operations

 Nicknamed the "Blacksnakes," the 122d Fighter Wing today is operationally gained by the Air Combat Command (ACC).
 The 122 FW operates from Fort Wayne Air National Guard Base, which is located on the east side of the airport in a secure area away from the publicly accessible facilities.

 A unit of the United States Air Force, in a national emergency, the 122d FW may be ordered to active duty by the President of the United States.
 The primary federal mission of the 122d FW is to achieve and maintain the level of operational readiness that will provide trained and equipped combat-ready tactical units, capable of global deployment, ready for immediate integration into the active Air Force to assure air offense, air defense, or joint action with ground forces.

 The 122d FW is available on orders from the Governor of Indiana to assist local authorities in the event of a disaster, disturbance or other emergency.
 The units of the 122d FW are capable of supporting rescue and relief operations, aiding in recovery from natural disaster, along with protecting the citizens of Indiana and their property.